sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/Better The Jevil You Know.md

 You shake your head, and slowly clamber to your feet, trembling from weakness.
 "World's a world, dude.
 No, I'm... separate, from all this.
 Living an entirely different life.
 None of this... magic, monsters.
 Not a thing.
 I'm from a different universe completely."

-There was silence as you finally stood, and you looked at the jester hat on the ground.
+There was silence, awkwardness as you finally stood, and you looked at the jester hat on the ground.
 You reached out with a blue-grey, clawed hand to pick it up, looking it over.
 "Guess that means either my world's fucked, or... or he is, heh.
 Depending on where the magic went."

 Kris frowned.
 "A conundrum."

 "I wish I could help you more on finding him."
 You shook your head.
+"But I've been stuck here the past...
+I dunno.
+Day, I think."

 "We'll find a way," you heard Ralsei say, and you are surprised when you suddenly feel his paw on your shoulder.
 You look up at them and smile.